-From 20 December 2018 new medium combustion plant will need to be registered or have obtained a permit and comply with Emission Limit Values (ELVs) in respect of sulphur dioxide (SO2), nitrogen oxides (NOx) and dust, set out in tables in MCPD – see details in Annex II, Part 2 of the Directive.
+Since 20 December 2018, all new medium combustion plant needed to be registered or to have obtained a permit and to comply with Emission Limit Values (ELVs) in respect of sulphur dioxide (SO2), nitrogen oxides (NOx) and dust, set out in tables in MCPD – see details in Annex II, Part 2 of the MPCD.
 The ELVs to be applied are dependent on plant, fuel type and size.

 |Size||Register/permit||Comply with ELV's|

 |1-5MW||1 Jan 2029||1 Jan 2030|